mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/Flask/README.md

         </p>
     </details>

-5. **Link your github account with heroku, search your repository where you have pushed all your code and `connect`.**
+5. **Link your Github account with Heroku, search your repository where you have pushed all your code and `connect`.**
     <details>
         <summary>Detail Screenshot</summary>
         <p align="center">